NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 > formations (spurs) of this feature typically have a high vertical
 > relief (compared to pavement with sand channels), and they are
 > separated from each other by 1 -5 meters of sand or bare hardbottom
-> (grooves)—although the height and width of these elements may vary
+> (grooves)— although the height and width of these elements may vary
 > considerably.
 This geoform type typically occurs in the forereef or
 > bank/shelf escarpment zone.